Hayley Turner: Racing career

 In 2013 Turner was twice sidelined by injuries, breaking an ankle in July and then in September sustaining damage to her pelvis and three vertebrae in a fall at Doncaster.

 At the end of the 2015 season, Turner retired from race riding to take up a role in broadcasting with At The Races.
 She regained her jockey's licence to ride in the Shergar Cup team event at Ascot in August 2016.
 In January 2017 she became part of the newly-formed ITV Racing team.
-Later that year she rode regularly in France, where a 2kg weight allowance for female jockeys had been introduced.
+Later that year she rode regularly in France, where a 2 kg weight allowance for female jockeys had been introduced.
 In December 2017, Turner faced a British Horseracing Authority disciplinary panel when it emerged that she had opened an on-line betting account on her retirement and placed modest bets even though she still held a jockey's licence, which was a breach of racing rules.
 The panel suspended her licence for three months, acknowledging that the nature of her betting was no threat to the sport's integrity.
 After the suspension came to an end, Turner returned to regular race riding, with 44 winners in Britain 2018.

 In June 2019, Turner achieved her first win at Royal Ascot when she took the Sandringham Handicap on 33/1 outsider Thanks Be.
 It was only the second time a female jockey had won at the meeting and 32 years since Gay Kelleway's win in 1987.
 Turner was given a nine-day suspension for her use of the whip on Thanks Be.
 The following year she won the same race again on another 33/1 outsider, Onassis.
 In 2022 she won the Palace of Holyroodhouse Stakes on Latin Lover, trained by Harry Eustace, and in 2023 she achieved her fourth win at Royal Ascot when Docklands, also trained by Eustace, won the Britannia Stakes.

 In November 2023 Turner rode her 1,000th worldwide winner, becoming the first female jockey in Europe to do so.
 She achieved her 1,000th British win in July 2024.

 By 2023, Turner had competed in the Shergar Cup a record sixteen times, twice winning the silver saddle as the leading jockey at the meeting (2018 and 2019).
 In 2024, she captained the Ladies team to victory and again won the silver saddle.

 Turner announced her pregnancy and immediate retirement in April 2025.